koptelovmax/gaussianprocess/track.md

 - Add titels, numbers and axis labels to plots along with references from text
 - Rewrite State of the art, Results and Conclussion and perspectives parts of the report
 - Perform set of experiments to test the instability of Matlab implementation

+## 23.06.16
+### What has done
+- First correction of the report
+- set of experiments to test the instability of Matlab implementation

+### Why
+- I must submit the report about my research

+### What has learned
+- Matlab implementation is not stable
+- Python implementation of GPLVM has surprising results

+### What next
+- Finalize and send the report

+## 24.06.16
+### What has done
+- Final correction and submitting the report

+### Why
+- I must submit the report about my research

+### What has learned
+- There are two Gaussian processes at least: X and Y
+- In the paper X and Y - rows, not vectors

+### What next
+- Start doing the presentation
+- Try to use GPU to speed up optimization

+## 27.06.16
+### What has done
+- The draft of the presentation

+### Why
+- I must present my work

+### What has learned
+- Presentation can be done in Latex

+### What next
+- Try to use GPU to speed up optimization
+- Try to perform optimization with signle kernel (not a combination), check time
+- Perform longer optimization